 If you’re being treated for RA and find that your symptoms aren’t improving, you may also want to ask your doctor about gout.
 It’s possible for a person to have developed both conditions at the same time.

-Gout is caused by elevated levels of uric acid in the body.
+Gout is caused by elevated levels of uric acid in the body, although such levels do not always lead to gout.

 High-dose aspirin treatments can expel uric acid via the kidneys, lowering your risk for gout.
 Because high doses of aspirin were once a common RA treatment, researchers used to believe that you couldn’t have both gout and RA at the same.